saadoonhammad/ml_communities_journal/README.md

 ## Overview

 This repository contains the implementation of a collective anomaly detection methodology designed to identify abnormal sensor behaviour patterns in temperature time series data from a network of meteorological stations in the province of Castelló.
-The approach integrates hierarchical clustering with three autoencoder architectures (BiLSTM, LSTM, and MLP) to detect collective anomalies such as sustained temperature drops indicating sensor malfunctions.
+The approach integrates hierarchical clustering to form Communities of Interest (CoIs).
+Three autoencoder architectures (BiLSTM, LSTM, and MLP) are trained to detect collective anomalies such as sustained temperature drops indicating sensor malfunctions.

 ### Key Features

 - **Hierarchical Clustering**: Groups sensors based on temporal, spatial, and elevation similarities (4 clusters: C1-C4)
 - **Multiple Autoencoder Architectures**: MLP, LSTM and BiLSTM implementations
 - **Comprehensive Feature Engineering**: 13-feature pipeline including temporal encodings, statistical features.
-- **Rigorous Hyperparameter Optimization**: Bayesian optimization with expanding window cross-validation
+- **Rigorous Hyperparameter Optimisation**: Bayesian optimization with expanding window cross-validation
+- - **Comparison**: Comparison with a global baseline to show the effectiveness of CoIs

 ## Architectures